krtek4/openid-selector/README.txt

       to PNG format (it might generate several files, just pick 16x16 rendition and rename it as <provider>.ico.png w/o .1.)

+2. how to create new (large) provider image
+   a. grab provider logo image from its website
+   b. resize the image not to exceed 90x30 rect
+   c. save as the image as <provider>.gif in ./images.large folder

-2. how to plug-in facebook provider
+3. how to plug-in facebook provider
    TODO, it is possible see FAQ comments

 LICENSE